U.S. top court backs Muslim woman denied job over head scarf

 "Observance of my faith should not have prevented me from getting a job.
 I am glad that I stood up for my rights, and happy that the EEOC was there for me and took my complaint to the courts," Elauf said in a statement issued by the EEOC.

-Elauf, now 24, initially won a $20,000 judgment against Abercrombie before a federal district court.
-The 10th U.S. Circuit Court of Appeals in Denver then threw that out, ruling in favor of Abercrombie, before the high court backed Elauf.
+Elauf, now 24, initially won a $20,000 judgement against Abercrombie before a federal district court.
+The 10th U.S. Circuit Court of Appeals in Denver then threw that out, ruling in favour of Abercrombie, before the high court backed Elauf.

 The court has taken an expansive view of religious rights.
 Last year, it sided with a Christian-owned company that objected on religious grounds to providing health insurance coverage for birth control for women.